Yaya Banhoro

-Yaya Banhoro (born 1 January 1996), known simply as Yaya in Brazil, is a Burkinabé footballer who plays as a forward for the Burkina Faso national football team.
+Yaya Banhoro (born 1 January 1996), known simply as Yaya in Brazil, is a Burkinabé professional footballer who plays as a forward for the Burkina Faso national football team.

 Club career

 Londrina

 Born in Ouagadougou, Yaya started playing for local side Majestic FC before moving to Brazil with Londrina in 2015.

-On 6 March 2016 Yaya made his debut for Londrina, coming on as a second-half substitute for Paulinho Moccelin in a 1–1 Campeonato Paranaense home draw against Atlético Paranaense.
+On 6 March 2016, Yaya made his debut for Londrina, coming on as a second-half substitute for Paulinho Moccelin in a 1–1 Campeonato Paranaense home draw against Atlético Paranaense.
 On 8 August, after only two further appearances, he was loaned to Iraty until the end of the year.

 Yaya scored four goals during his loan spell, and started to feature regularly for Londrina upon returning.
 He scored his first goal for the club on 16 April 2017, netting his team's only in a 2–1 away loss Atlético Paranaense.

 Santos

 On 1 November 2017, after a trial period, Yaya signed for Santos until April 2018, and was initially assigned to the B-team.
 On 15 January 2019, after a failed trial at Ponte Preta the previous year, he was loaned to Bangu until the end of the 2019 Campeonato Carioca.